abinayadinesh1/crystals/content/EXTREMELEY IMPORTANT/ideas.md

+optimal objects color theorem
+paint vs light - how do we make color? explaining hyperspectral/multispectral imaging using manim
-multi agent rl to control enough tiny drones to build an image take a site built from quartz, go through all the pages to find
-	similarity is based on nested-ness and content
+	or explaining color arrays and color filters or writing the proof multi agent rl to control enough tiny drones to build an image take a site built from quartz, go through all the pages to find similarity is based on nested-ness and content